 As per the Data Breach Investigation Report, 34 percent of data theft is done by employees.
-It can be a result of malicious intent to harm the company or by a simple act of downloading a virus attached in an e-mail.
-Either way, it puts the sensitive data of your company under huge peril.
+It can be a result of malicious intent to harm the company or by a simple act of downloading a virus attached to an e-mail.
+Either way, it puts the sensitive data of your company in huge peril.

 Just because you operate as one unit, doesn’t mean every employee needs to have access to everything.
 For instance, your operations manager doesn’t need details about your pricing strategy.
 Your marketing manager doesn’t need access to the complete profit-loss analysis report.

 An effective means of preventing data theft is by restricting access to information internally.
 For instance, you can begin by adding passwords to all your documents and PDFs and give access only to relevant employees or the concerned department.

 If you don’t know how to add or how to remove password from PDF file here’s how you can do it:

 To add a password to a PDF file:

 - Open your file in PDF reader installed in your system